Tobacco sales to youth in state rises

 Sgt.
 Sean Hagerty said that nearly 1,500 background checks have been performed in the past week.

 Police in Connecticut say 20-year-old Adam Lanza killed his mother at their Newtown, Conn., home on Dec.
-14 before going to Sandy Hook Elementary School and killing 20
+14 before going to Sandy Hook Elementary School and killing 20 students, six adults and himself.

 ’Fugitive of the week’ back in jail